METHODOLOGY

 The last known index close or intraday level from Yahoo Finance.
 Used only to compute the implied change; the fair-value calculation itself depends solely on F, r, q, and t.

 For equity indices and stocks: the trailing 12-month dividend yield of the index's proxy ETF (e.g., SPY for S&P 500), sourced from Yahoo Finance.
+Total-return indices are an exception — the DAX reinvests dividends into the index itself, so its carry uses q = 0 (subtracting a dividend yield would double-count).
 For commodities: estimated annualised storage and insurance cost stored in our symbol registry.
 A negative q increases the fair value; a positive q (storage cost) decreases it.

 Calendar days from now to the futures contract's last trading day, divided by 365.25.
 Expiration dates are computed from the contract's schedule (e.g., third Friday of the quarterly month for ES=F).